rollkit/docs/docs/transaction-flow.md

 Rollup users use a light node to communicate with the rollup P2P network for two primary reasons:

-- to submit transactions
+- submiting transactions
-- to gossip headers
-- to gossip fraud proofs
+- gossipping headers and fraud proofs

 :::caution note
 Light nodes are still a work in progress.